wizzard102/Advanced-System-Util/README.md

 the script can be modified or edited or added to by the end user enjoy!

 leave and questions in the issues section or contact me via email at stevendoane@wiz-fx.com

+NOTE: some of the scripts will work in previous versions of windows

+THIS IS RELEASED AS IS WITH NO WARRANTY OR RESPONSIBALITY THAT DAMAGES YOU SYSTEM